dphfox/Fusion/docs/tutorials/basic-state/computations.md

 	print(goodValue:get()) -- prints 'Say World'
 	```

-	This also applies to any functions that change value, like `os.clock()`.
-If
+	This also applies to any functions that change on their own, like
-	in doubt, stick to state and computed objects.
+	`os.clock()`.
+If you need to use them, store values from the function in a
+	state object, and update the value of that object as often as required.
 -----

 ## Listening for Changes